 Months of entry

-The programme allows students to engage with current issues and debates relevant to early years education, increasing understanding of policy development and developing leadership knowledge and skills in assessing the quality of early years practice.
+The programme allows students to engage with current issues and debates relevant to early years education, increasing understanding of policy development and developing leadership knowledge and skills to assess the quality of early years practice.
 Students gain understanding of general methodology and research methods, which enables them to conduct research in early years settings.

-The Early Years Education staff team at UCL Institute of Education have been at the forefront of international research for two decades including the renowned Effective Pre-School, Primary and Secondary Education (EPPSE) project.
+The Early Years Education staff team at UCL Institute of Education (IOE) have been at the forefront of international research for two decades including the renowned Effective Pre-School, Primary and Secondary Education (EPPSE) project.
+The programme also has strong links to the innovative Helen Hamlyn Centre for Pedagogy (0-11).

 The research and teaching team specialise in early years leadership, pedagogy and curriculum and assessment.